dujanhung/evtsbx-api-doc/enum/block_type.md

 "VK1_A_Jet"
 ```

-a jet thruster block, also called "A24 block"
+a jet thruster block.

+this block is also called "A24 block"

 ___